 3. Students will identify vocabulary from Latin and Greek that is used in most if not all modern European languages, apply the International Phonetic Alphabet (IPA) to master phonetic transcription, and will utilize (at a basic level) two official alphabetical systems currently used in Europe: Cyrillic and Greek.
 (Satisfies learning outcome 2 for 4C).

 4. Using texts and audiovisual materials in different languages, students will decipher basic messages in other European languages.
-The course will give students initial exposure, tools and practice necessary to decipher those messages..
+The course will give students initial exposure, tools and practice necessary to decipher those messages.
 Students will also discuss the ways that languages can be used in a contemporary technological and informational context, be it from a traditional book, digital text on the computer, voice or text on a smart phone, or in the mass media.
 (Satisfies learning outcome 2 for 4C).

 5. Students will compare and contrast contemporary European language cultures, having a chance to experience music, cinema and short literary texts, both in the original and accompanied by English translation, both to facilitate comparison and immediate comprehension.
-With these materials, students will discuss social and political issues related to linguistic identity such as social inequality, race and ethnicity, gender and sexuality, cultural, linguistic and 20th century and more recent ideological conflicts, and present a set of divergent perspectives on global topics such as European colonialism, transnational migration and globalization.
+With these materials, students will discuss social and political issues related to linguistic identity such as social inequality, race and ethnicity, gender and sexuality, cultural, linguistic and 20th century and more recent ideological conflicts, and analyze and critique a set of divergent perspectives on global topics such as European colonialism, the resurgence of nationalisms, transnational migration and globalization.
 (Satisfies learning outcomes 1-3 for 4C).

 University Studies learning outcomes for Cluster 4C:

+This course will address and fulfill the basic learning outcomes Cluster 4 C through the following kinds of assignments outlines below.
+(Please note that the general course objectives above and the individual assignments below are also marked with a corresponding number for each of these required learning outcomes.)

 After completing this course, students will be able to:

 1. Explain basic problems faced by societies and cultures outside the US or issues that shape societies globally.
+This learning outcome will be fulfilled by writing and presentation assignments that require students to engage critically with current questions of linguistic and cultural identity in contemporary Europe (journal entries, online and class discussions), as well as through oral presentations and unit tests.

 2. Locate, analyze, summarize, paraphrase and synthesize material from a variety of sources.
+This learning outcome will be fulfilled by two key assignments: 1) an individual research component that requires students to test and evaluate language learning materials critically, whether online on in the Language Lab, as well as 2) gathering music from different European cultures online and sharing their findings with classmates

 3. Evaluate arguments made in support of different perspectives on global society.

+This learning outcome will be addressed and fulfilled both in in-class discussion on films and readings, as well as in reaction papers and essay questions on unit tests.
+Reaction paper topics that will directly engage critical thinking are included in the proposed course schedule below.

 Example of texts, readings and other available learning materials:

-Finch, Geoffrey.
-How to Study Linguistics: A Guide to Understanding Language.
-(Macmillan Study Guides, 1998).
+Hornsby, David.
+Linguistics; A Complete Introduction.

 Film: Sam Green, dir.
 The Universal Language.